“How To” Instructions for Literacy Tutors

-These are to provide (hopefully) understanding and direction for teacher and tutors wishing to promote literacy instruction for any and all hoping to learn how to read, with background and perspectives on the entire process, how it works and proceeds
+These are to provide (hopefully) understanding and direction for teachers and tutors wishing to promote literacy instruction for any and all hoping to learn how to read, with background and perspectives on the entire process, how it works and proceeds.

 Presentation Objective #1

 Identify the means for providing literacy skills to individuals with Intellectual Disabilities (or anyone else) who wish to learn how to read.